-All Seasonal Workers under the SWP must apply for and be granted a SWP visa before they are permitted to enter Australia and commence work.
+From 4 April 2022, all Seasonal Workers must apply for and be granted a Temporary Work (International Relations) (subclass 403) visa under the PALM stream before they are permitted to enter Australia and commence work.

-Approved Employers may assist Seasonal Workers with lodging their visa application and the initial costs of Visa Application Charges and other costs associated with their visa such as their immigration medical examinations, in accordance with Items E6 of Schedule 1 of the Deed.
-These costs can be repaid by the Seasonal Worker through pay deductions, consistent with the Approved Recruitment (in accordance with Items E7 and E8 of Schedule 1 of the Deed).
+Approved Employers may assist Seasonal Workers to lodge their visa application and the initial costs of Visa Application Charges and other costs associated with their visa such as their immigration medical examinations, in accordance with Items E6 of Schedule 1 of the Deed.
+These costs can be repaid by the

-All Seasonal Worker visa applications must be made online through Home Affairs' ImmiAccount.
+Seasonal Worker through pay deductions, consistent with the Approved Recruitment (in accordance with Items E7 and E8 of Schedule 1 of the Deed).

-The visa for Seasonal Workers is the Temporary Work (International Relations) visa (subclass 403), Seasonal Worker Program stream.
+All applications for Seasonal Workers must be made online through Home Affairs' ImmiAccount, using the Temporary Work (International Relations) (subclass 403) online application form, and selecting the Pacific Australia Labour Mobility stream.